sunilabrahamindia/sunilabraham/cis/authority-control.md

 ---
 layout: default
-title: "Authority Control: The Centre for Internet and Society"
+title: "Authority Control: Centre for Internet and Society"
 description: "Authority control identifiers, institutional records, archival references, organisational profiles, and related metadata associated with The Centre for Internet and Society."
 permalink: /cis/authority-control/
 categories: [Centre for Internet and Society, Authority control]